Matteoleme/ML-project-24-25/README.md

 Finally, with 2500 episodes, 256 batch size, 8192 memory size, 0.001 learning rate, 300 max episode steps and 0.99 discount factor, the agent reaches its best average reward: -63
 ![Final run](https://raw.githubusercontent.com/Matteoleme/ML-project-24-25/refs/heads/main/media/DQN/Non_det/last_2500.png)

+*Note*: Some average rewards may appear inconsistent between the text and the plots.
+This is not an error.
+The values reported in the text should be considered as the reference, since in the plots there is always a small probability of taking a non-optimal (random) action, while in the tests described in the report the agent always selects the best possible action without any exploration probability.